Classic Video Game Screw Yous

 - The [TRAPAVOID] tag.
 It's a delicate way of saying "You see these Orcs?
 They're immune to your lovingly crafted wall of traps.
 Have a nice doom."

 - The [NOFEAR] tag that they also happen to have turns most enemies into Demonic Spiders.

 - This being DF, one must remember that winning is impossible.
 There are lots and lots of ways for !!Fun!! to happen, though.
 For example, doomsday devices and magma floods are a major source of !!Fun!!, as are tantrum spirals, carp, and elephants.

 - Carps haven't been sources of !!FUN!! for a while but there are always Bronze Colossi, Orcs, and Forgotten Beasts.

-- When you die in Descent, all of your equipment is scattered around the place.
+- When you die, all of your equipment is scattered around the place.
 This wouldn't be so bad if it wasn't for losing them all forever if you die between blowing the reactor and getting the hell out of Dodge.
 (Some levels, which involve things like invisible death mechs with insanely powerful cannons, are even more charming).

 - Level 6 has a fairly memorable FU where you pick up the red key and the walls open to reveal an ambush of six Class 1 Driller Demonic Spiders with instant-hit cannons.
 Most players, on their first try, will die before they even figure out what happened.
 It's even worse in the later levels.